 Mammary gland tumours are similar to breast tumours in people, it is the third most common tumour in the cat.
 80-90% of mammary gland tumours are malignant, adenocarcinomas are the most common type of malignant tumour of the breast in cats.

 The average age of cats with mammary gland tumours is 10-12 years old.
 Intact females are at the greatest risk.
-Spaying, especially prior to their first heat greatly reduces their risk of developing mammary cancer, suggesting that hormonal influence may be involved.
+Spaying, especially prior to their first heat greatly reduces their risk mammary cancer, which suggests a hormonal influence may be involved.
 However, it can also occur in spayed females and males, but it is rare.
 Siamese cats appear to be at an increased risk of developing mammary gland tumours at a younger age.

 Cats have four pairs of mammary glands, the four on the left-hand side are a chain and the four on the right-hand side are a chain.
-These are numbered 1 to 4.
-1 being closest to the head.
-1 and 2 are the most commonly involved pairs.
+The first two rows of nipples are most commonly affected.

 Typical symptoms of mammary gland tumour include:

 Painless, firm, nodular mass in one or more mammary glands

 Yes, just like human males, male cats can get breast cancer although it is much less common than with female cats.